Executive Manager: Corporate Services

 After her time in the “air”, she settled in Kemtonpark, Gauteng.
 Here, she continued her work in the health profession and enrolled for a Bachelor of Nursing Science (B Cur) Degree at the University of South Africa (UNISA).
 She also added more feathers to her cap by completing qualifications in administration and education through UNISA.

-During 1990 she moved to the Western Cape and joined the Regional Council (now Garden Route DM), working within Community Services Department.
-Here she formed part of the Primary Health Care section, occupying the position of Assistant Director Primary Health Care Services.
+In 1990 she moved to the Western Cape and joined the Regional Council (now Garden Route DM), working within Community Services Department.
+Here she formed part of the Primary Health Care section, occupying the position of Assistant Director of Primary Health Care Services.
 She held the position until the health services was transferred to the Western Cape Government Department of Health.
 Within this transition period, she was appointed as the Acting Manager for the Community Services Department until the position was permanently filled.

 Following developments at the Municipality, she was seconded to the Department of Health for the Southern Cape/Central Karoo regions for a period of two years where she filled the position of Deputy Director for Tuberculosis/HIV.
 Her responsibilities were to manage the programmes across the Southern Cape, Klein Karoo and Central Karoo areas.